friends-of-presta/security-advisories/_posts/2023-04-13-leurlrewrite.md

 severity: "critical (9.8)"
 ---

-In the module "LitExtension Url Plugin" (leurlrewrite) for PrestaShop, an atacker can perform SQL injection up to 1.0.
+In the module "LitExtension Url Plugin" (leurlrewrite) for PrestaShop, an attacker can perform SQL injection up to 1.0.
 Even though the module has been patched in version 1.0, the version number was not incremented at the time.
 We consider the issue resolved in versions after 1.0.

 ## Summary